GabrielSz2/GabrielSz2/README.md

 # Gabriel Souza

-### Welcome! 👋

-I'm Gabriel Souza, an eternal learner of the boundless world of technology.
-I thrive on exploring new challenges and constantly expanding my knowledge.
-My journey in tech is driven by passion, curiosity, and a relentless pursuit of excellence.

 ## 🌐 Connect with Me

 Let's connect and share knowledge!
 Feel free to reach out to me through the platforms below: